 The most common non-parametric technique for modeling the survival function is the Kaplan-Meier estimate.
 One way to think about survival analysis is non-negative regression and density estimation for a single random variable (first event time) in the presence of censoring.
 In line with this, the Kaplan-Meier is a non-parametric density estimate (empirical survival function) in the presence of censoring.

 The advantage of this is that it’s very flexible, and model complexity grows with the number of observations.
 There are two disadvantages: a) it isn’t easy to incorporate covariates, meaning that it’s difficult to describe how individuals differ in their survival functions.
 The main way to do it is to fit a different model on different subpopulations and compare them.
 However, as the number of characteristics and values of those characteristics grows, this becomes infeasible. b) the survival functions aren’t smooth.
 In particular they are piecewise constant.
-They approach a smooth estimator as the sample size grows, but for small samples they are far from smooth.
-It’s not clear that it’s realistic that the death probability may ‘jumps’ by a huge amount over a small period of time.
-Further, if you don’t have any death observations in the interval [0,t), then it will assign survival probability 1 to that period, which may not be desirable.
+They approach a smooth estimator as the sample size grows, but for small samples they are far from smooth and can have unrealistic properties.
+For instance the death probability may ‘jumps’ by a huge amount over a small period of time.
+Further, if you don’t have any death observations in the interval [0,t), then it will assign survival probability 1 to that period, which may not be desirable or realistic.
 There are ways to smooth the survival function (kernel smoothing), but the interpretation of the smoothing can be a bit tricky.

-Let’s try this.
+Let’s look at an example.
 We use the ovarian dataset from the R package ‘survival.’
 We borrow some code from this tutorial in order to pre-process the data and make this plot.
 The data has death or censoring times for ovarian cancer patients over a period of approximately 1200 days.
 It also has the treatment rx (1 or 2), a diagnosis on regression of tumors, and patient performance on an ECOG criteria.
 Here is a plot of two Kaplan Meier fits according to treatment: this plot is generated by the following code which we lifted directly from the previous tutorial (which also contains other code).

 This plot has some of the issues we mentioned.
 Firstly, the survival probabilities ‘jump.’
 Secondly, for rx=2, we see that for the first 350 or so days, no one died, and thus we see a survival probability of 1.
 It can be dangerous to presume that this is close to the true survival probability, particularly if the data size for that group is small.
-Finally, if we want to incorporate the regression diagnosis or patient performance in addition to treatment, we’ll need to fit many different models, one for each possible combination of values of covariates.
+Finally, if we want to incorporate the tumor regression diagnosis or patient performance in addition to treatment, we’ll need to fit many different models, one for each possible combination of values of covariates.

 The most well-known semi-parametric technique is Cox regression.
 This addresses the problem of incorporating covariates.
 It decomposes the hazard or instantaneous risk into a non-parametric baseline, shared across all patients, and a relative risk, which describes how individual covariates affect risk.

 This allows for a time-varying baseline risk, like in the Kaplan Meier model, while allowing patients to have different survival functions within the same fitted model.
 Again though, the survival function is not smooth.
 Further, we now have to satisfy the parametric assumptions for the effects of covariates on the hazard.
 For the Cox proportional hazards, it is a log-linear assumption (proportional hazards).
 For other models such as Aalen’s additive model, it may be a linear assumption.